 You should always seek immediate medical attention if your ketone levels are high.

-Testing your blood or urine to measure your ketone levels can all be done at home.
-At-home testing kits are available for both types of tests, although urine testing continues to be more common.
-Urine tests are available without a prescription at most drugstores, or you can buy them online.
+Testing your blood or urine to measure your ketone levels is fairly simple and cheap.
+At-home kits are available for both types of tests, although urine tests are more common.
+Urine ketone tests are available without a prescription at most drugstores, or you can buy them online.